Checking Into Deep Water Cay, The Bahamas

 My own personal answer was no. Truly, I had zero idea what to expect upon arriving here on a sunny Thursday afternoon last October.
-All I really knew of Deep Water was that it was legendary among fly fishing circles; circles of which I had precious little previous knowledge.
+All I really knew of Deep Water was that it was legendary within fly fishing circles; circles of which I had precious little previous knowledge.

-Still, I’d also heard that the accommodations on the island had recently been expanded and enhanced, lending a more elegant island style to the formerly rustic “all boys club” aesthetic of the late-1950’s, when the initial fishing outpost was established here.
+Still, I’d also heard that the accommodations on the island had recently been expanded and enhanced, lending a more elegant island style to the formerly rustic “all boys club” aesthetic of the late-1950’s when the initial fishing outpost was established here.

 From the meals, a wonderfully communal five-star dining experience where all guests eat together at long tables like family, to the in-room amenities and comforts of my 2,000+ square-foot two-story villa by the sea, the thoughtful luxuries at Deep Water Cay make you feel cared for… relaxed… at home.

 Speaking of that villa, though, it was pretty spectacular.
 Dubbed “Gumbo Limbo,” it’s located right next to The Lodge, the social hub of the island.
 That’s where you’ll find the pool, The Blue Hole Bar & Grill, The Dining Room, pool table, gaming room, and a cozy little gym downstairs.